 Section 5.
 Minimum Standards for Benefits

-A. The commissioner shall issue regulations to establish minimum standards for benefits under specified categories of coverage of individual accident and sickness insurance and group supplemental health insurance. to
+A. The commissioner shall issue regulations to establish minimum standards for benefits under specified categories of coverage of supplementary and short-term health insurance subject to this Act.

-The regulation shall set minimum standards for benefits for the following categories of coverage:
+B. The regulation shall set minimum standards for benefits for the following categories of supplementary coverage:

-(1) Basic hospital expense coverage;

-(2) Basic medical-surgical expense coverage;

-(3) Basic hospital/ medical-surgical expense coverage;

-(4) Hospital confinement indemnity coverage;
+(1) Hospital indemnity or other fixed indemnity coverage;

-(5) Individual major medical expense coverage;

-(6) Individual basic medical expense coverage;

-(7) Disability income protection coverage;
+(2) Disability income protection coverage;